alkoclick/alkoclick.github.io/words/Enchanted Objects.md

 Let's look at two different approaches of enchanting objects in Orthodox Christianity, which I'm quite familiar with.

 1. The bread and wine are converted to holy communion through a ritual.
 The bread and wine at the start of the ritual is normal, and the bread could have been baked that very day.
-Through the process of saying some things, and doing some movements, in specific clothing, in a specific room within a temple, a priest of the religion enchants this bread.
+Through the process of saying some things, and doing some movements, in specific clothing, in a specific room within a specific location, a specific person of the religion enchants this bread.
 The bread has thus been enchanted and converted to the “body of Christ”.

 2. The "Holy Light" is candle light which is said to come from a cave in Jerusalem where it is said to burn forever.
 During the Easter eve, which is Saturday, It is flown from Jerusalem to Athens, then transported from there to all churches in Greece and shared with people later that evening.
 In this case, it is the providence of the the light, where it came from, that matters to believers.
 They can then enchant their own objects, their candles, with that Holy Light, thus connecting to the chain of providence.